seroche/payment-gateway-api/README.md

 - Mediatr to decouple controllers from queries/commands handlers
 - FluentValidation to validate requests through a pipeline built on top of a Mediatr
 - Masstransit to send commands (CQRS) or publish events raised while interacting with our domain
-- Alba + an home made framework to run integration tests
+- Alba + an homemade framework to run integration tests
 - xUnit for unit testing
 - Serilog for structured logs